-Students are encouraged to take credits in research methodology and advanced source language courses.
-If an individual student still feels that a particular intermediate level language course is critical for the fulfillment of their PhD dissertation, then the department will require the supervisor(s) to write a short letter of request to the Doctoral committee explaining why, via e-mail sent to the doctoral coordinator.
+If an individual student still feels that a particular intermediate level language course is critical for the fulfillment of their PhD dissertation, then it will be discussed at the planning meeting and recorded.

-4.2.1.1 Doctoral Seminar - Medieval Studies Doctoral Colloquium
+4.1.1.1 Doctoral Seminar - Medieval Studies Doctoral Colloquium

-The Medieval Studies Doctoral Colloquium is convened weekly during term time and provides a forum of academic exchange between all doctoral students and all faculty teaching in the Medieval Studies Doctoral Program.
-In particular, it offers probationary doctoral candidates feedback from more advanced fellow doctoral students and faculty members on the various tasks necessary to achieve transfer of status, especially discussion of the draft prospectus.
+The Medieval Studies Doctoral Colloquium is convened weekly during term time and provides a forum of academic exchange between all doctoral students and faculty teaching in the Medieval Studies Doctoral Program.
+In particular it provides a forum for academic debate of key historical issues connected to the cohort's intellectual interests as well as offering feedback on the various tasks necessary to achieve transfer of status, especially discussion of the draft prospectus and comprehensive exam topics.

 Doctoral students must attend this course when in residence.
 They are expected to support the probationary doctoral students and share their insights gained over their first year of doctoral studies.

-They are also expected to present their work each year in the form of progress reports, research papers, conference papers, or chapter presentations.
-When the schedule of the individual presentations is elaborated, both the probationary doctoral students and the doctoral candidates should consult their supervisor(s) and chose a time slot when the supervisor(s) are available.
+They are encouraged to present their work in the form of progress reports, research papers, conference papers, or chapter presentations.
+When the schedule of the individual presentations is elaborated, both the probationary doctoral students and the doctoral candidates should consult their supervisor(s) and choose a time slot when the supervisor(s) are available.

-4.2.1.2 Research methodology seminars and advanced source language classes
+4.1.1.2 Advanced research methodology courses